raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     from gpiozero import Button
     ```

-1. Next leave a new line space to separate your imports from your main code, and add a line to set up a button on pin 14.
+1. Next, leave a new line space to separate your imports from your main code, and add a line to set up a button on pin 14.

     ```python
     button = Button(14)